Producer Responsibility Obligations

-However, another option is to pay a specialist company to do this for you (prominent organisations offering this service include Valpack, Wastepack and Comply Direct.
+Another option is to pay a specialist company to do this for you.
+Prominent organisations offering this service include Valpak, Wastepack and Comply Direct.
 Whilst this removes the time, effort and stress, there is a financial cost to your business.

-If you decide to manage the process yourself, and you have sourced your packaging from GWP, then you can ask for assistance with annual usage, volumes, weights and so on.
+If you decide to manage the process yourself and source your packaging from GWP, then you can ask for assistance with annual usage, volumes, weights and so on.

-Besides the usual guidance and support we aim to offer all of our customers, we can supply you with a detailed report of the packaging you have used in the qualifying period.
-This info is broken down by month, product type, material and weights, and can be easily supplied electronically.
+GWP can also supply you with a detailed report of the packaging you have used in the qualifying period.
+Segmenting the data by month, product type, material and weight is possible.

 Complying with the Packaging Waste Regulations

 The packaging waste regulations can be a complicated and daunting prospect.
-But complying with them can be relatively straightforward if you follow a tried and trusted process.
+But complying with them can be pretty straightforward, especially if you follow a tried and trusted process.

-However, you can see other benefits by being aware of the producer responsibility regulations, it can also get you into the mind-set of how you can reduce your packaging use, in turn not only reducing your costs but also the environmental impact.
+However, you can see other benefits by being aware of the producer responsibility regulations, as it can get you into the mindset of how you can reduce your packaging use.
+This understanding, in turn, reduces not only your costs but also the environmental impact of your business.

 So if you are a customer of GWP seeking assistance, or have any general questions regarding the Packaging Waste Regulations, please get in touch.